Table of Content

 Matter Device Certification Program

 Developing Matter products requires compliance with the Connectivity Standard Alliance (CSA) specifications.
-Once the product is certified, it is listed on the official site and can use the Matter logo to show consumers that it has been tested for interoperability in a Matter program.
+Once the product is Matter certified, it is listed on the official site.
+It can use the Matter logo to show consumers it has been tested for interoperability in a Matter program.

 Matter-certified devices or Certified End Product are tested for conformance with the standard, and compliant platforms are tested to a set of specifications before they are engineered into an end product.
 More than 4000 certified products and platforms are listed on Matter’s official site.